liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 greater, it is possible that the administrator of your application server has changed the default folder for auto deploy in your application server.
-In this case, you would want to set `auto.deploy.dest.dir`{.western} to the customized folder location as you would with older versions of Liferay.
+In this case, you would want to set `auto.deploy.dest.dir` to the customized folder location as you would with older versions of Liferay.
 In Liferay 4.3.5 and greater, this setting still exists, but is blank.
-Add the property to your `portal-ext.properties`{.western} file and set its value to the fully qualified path to the auto deploy folder configured in your application server.
+Add the property to your `portal-ext.properties` file and set its value to the fully qualified path to the auto deploy folder configured in your application server.